5-Graded simple Lie algebras, structurable algebras, and Kantor pairs: Preliminaries on -graded Lie algebras

 \begin{lemma}\cite[Lemma 4.2.4 (i)]{BdMS} Let $k$ be a field, $\Char k\neq 2,3$.
 Let $\GG$ be an adjoint simple algebraic group over $k$.
 Let $\LL=\Lie(\GG)$ be its Lie algebra.
 Let $\LL=\bigoplus\limits_{i=-2}^2\LL_i$ be any $5$\dash grading on $\LL$ such that $\LL_1\oplus\LL_{-1}\neq 0$.
 The $5$-graded Lie algebra $\LL$ is algebraic. \end{lemma}

 \begin{theorem} Let $\LL$ be a central simple $5$\dash graded Lie algebra over a field $k$ of characteristic different from $2,3$, such that $\LL\neq\LL_0$.
-Then $\LL$ is of Chevalley type if and only if $\LL$ is algebraic. \end{theorem} \begin{proof} This follows from the two previous results and Lemma~\ref{lem:ext-alg}, since Lie algebras of adjoint simple algebraic groups are by definition the central simple Lie algebras of Chevalley type. \end{proof}
+Then $\LL$ is of Chevalley type if and only if $\LL$ is algebraic. \end{theorem} \begin{proof} By~\cite[Lemma 3.1.6]{BdMS} a 5-graded Lie algebra $\LL$ over $k$ is algebraic, if and only if $\LL\otimes_k\bar k$ is algebraic, where $\bar k$ is the algebraic closure of $k$.
+By definition, a Lie algebra $\LL$ is of Chevalley type if and only if $\LL\otimes_k\bar k$ is of Chevalley type.
+Thus, we can assume from the start that $k$ is algebraically closed.
+Over an algebraically closed field $k$, simple Lie algebras of Chevalley type coincide with $[\Lie(G),\Lie(G)]$, where $G$ is an adjoint simple algebraic group over $k$ (cf.~\cite[Ch.
+III]{Sel67} and~\cite[Lemma 4.1.6]{BdMS}), and all these Lie algebras are algebraic by Lemma~\ref{lem:algebraic}.
+The converse holds by Theorem~\ref{thm:BdMS-premet}. \end{proof}